 - imposes the death penalty in certain "capital" murder cases.

 Decisions appealed from circuit court go directly to the Court of Appeals, except for cases where the circuit court sentenced a defendant to death.
 Those death penalty appeals go directly to the Supreme Court.

 Oregon Tax Court

 In 1961, the legislature created the Tax Court to encourage uniform application of tax laws statewide.
 The Tax Court is a special court that has exclusive, statewide jurisdiction to hear only cases that involve Oregon's tax laws, including income taxes, corporate excise taxes, property taxes, timber taxes, cigarette taxes, local budget laws, and property tax limitations.
 The court is located in Salem and hears most cases there.
 There are no jury trials, and appeals go directly to the Supreme Court.
-The Tax Court judge is Henry C. Breithaupt.
+The Tax Court has one judge.

 The Oregon Tax Court has two divisions—a Regular Division and the Magistrate Division.

 The Tax Court judge appoints a presiding magistrate and other magistrates to hear cases in the Magistrate Division.
 The Magistrate Division tries or mediates all tax appeals, unless the Tax Court judge assigns the case to the Regular Division.
 A party may appeal from a magistrate's decision to the judge of the Tax Court, except in cases filed as small claims.
 Decisions in small claims procedures are final and not appealable.
 Appeals from Regular Division decisions go directly to the Supreme Court.

 Hearings in the Magistrate Division are often informal proceedings.
 The rules of evidence may not apply, and the proceedings are not "reported" or recorded.
 Hearings may be by telephone or in person and are held around the state.
 A taxpayer may be represented by a lawyer, public accountant, real estate broker, or appraiser.